 Discrimination against LGBT citizens is a ‘Commonwealth problem’.
-In part due to the legacy of laws created by the British Empire which criminalise LGBT relations or identities, currently 37 of the 52 Commonwealth countries have legislation which criminalises LGBT people in some way.
+In part due to the legacy of laws created by the British Empire which criminalise LGBT relations or identities, currently 36 of the 52 Commonwealth countries have legislation which criminalises LGBT people in some way.
 In certain Commonwealth countries colonial legislation is reinforced by independence-era laws which criminalise or discriminate against LGBT citizens.
 This harsh legal situation is exacerbated by wider discriminatory social attitudes and in some cases violence.
-This situation has strained relations between Commonwealth countries who disagree on the issue and has produced a discussion which is increasingly polarised between those in favour of improving LGBT rights and those who are more reluctant.
+This situation has strained relations between Commonwealth countries who disagree on the issue and has produced a discussion which was polarised between those in favour of improving LGBT rights and those who are more reluctant.

 The RCS seeks to build a Commonwealth solution to this problem.
 We believe that the best aspects of the Commonwealth, from its equal membership, familial relations and opportunities for government-to-government discussion, to its vibrant civil society, shared legal systems and language along with its diverse array of professional associations, provide opportunities to have a more respectful debate about LGBT rights and to share best practice on ways of reducing discrimination.
 The Royal Commonwealth Society works with diplomats, activists and other Commonwealth organisations to draw attention to the potential for a positive Commonwealth contribution to the LGBT rights debate.